mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

     Before accuracy tuning, review the algorithm design to ensure that the algorithm design is clear.
 If the model is implemented by referring to a paper, review all design details and hyperparameter selection in the paper.
 If the model is implemented by referring to other framework scripts, ensure that there is a unique benchmark script that meets the accuracy requirements.
 If the algorithm is newly developed, the important design details and hyperparameter selection must be specified.
 The information is an important basis for checking the script.

     Before accuracy tuning, you need to be familiar with the model.
-You can accurately understand the information provided by MindInsight, determine whether there are problems, and locate the problem source only after you are familiar with the model.
+You can accurately understand the information provided by MindSpore Insight, determine whether there are problems, and locate the problem source only after you are familiar with the model.
 Therefore, it is important to spend time understanding model elements such as the model algorithm and structure, functions of APIs and parameters in the model, and features of the optimizer used by the model.
 Before analyzing the details of accuracy problems, you are advised to deepen the understanding of these model elements with questions.

-2. Be familiar with the [MindInsight](https://www.mindspore.cn/mindinsight/docs/en/master/index.html) tool.
+2. Be familiar with the [MindSpore Insight](https://www.mindspore.cn/mindinsight/docs/en/master/index.html) tool.

-    During accuracy problem locating, you are advised to use the MindInsight function by referring to [Collecting Summary Record](https://www.mindspore.cn/mindinsight/docs/en/master/summary_record.html) and add `SummaryCollector` to the script.
+    During accuracy problem locating, you are advised to use the MindSpore Insight function by referring to [Collecting Summary Record](https://www.mindspore.cn/mindinsight/docs/en/master/summary_record.html) and add `SummaryCollector` to the script.
 As shown in the following training code segment, initialize `SummaryCollector` and add it to the `callbacks` parameter of `model.train`.

     ```python
     # Init a SummaryCollector callback instance, and use it in model.train or model.eval